Photo by Paul Lannuier, licensed under CC BY-SA 2.0

 Why the Pain Cut So Deep

-Hakkinen blamed himself, it was not just a mistake, it was inexcusable lapse at the very peak of his career.
+Hakkinen blamed himself, it was not just a mistake, it was inexcusable lapse at the very peak of his career, and yes it was and that is why he reacted that way after he was out of the race.

 He was battling illness that weekend, taking antibiotics, which was an extra challenge for him.